Chapter 1:

 “I bet she gets her clothes from there too,” another girl—Kim—appeared, laughing.
 She grabbed Alishia’s ripped shirt and made a disgusted noise.
 “I’ve seen homeless people wearing better stuff than this trash!”

-Before Alishia could react, Ronja grabbed her and shoved her down.
-She hit the hard stone, her forehead striking it painfully, and warmth spilled as blood seeped from the fresh wound.
+Before Alishia could react, Ronja grabbed her and brutally shoved her down.
+She hit the hard stone, her forehead striking it painfully, warmness spilled as blood seeped from the fresh wound.

-“Let’s see what we’ve got here,” Luca said, already shaking her backpack.
+“Let’s see what we’ve got here,” Haruto said, already shaking her backpack.
 Its contents spilled across the ground, scattering at their feet.

 “Well, look at that.”

-Luca held up Alishia’s iPhone—the one she had bought secondhand, scratched and slightly broken.
+He held up Alishia’s Smartphone—the one she had bought secondhand, scratched and slightly broken.
 To anyone else, it was nothing but old junk.
-To her, it was her first way of getting out of the orphanage.
-She had spent months saving for it, collecting deposit bottles, skipping meal, even asking strangers for bus money just to keep every last yen to herself.
+To her, it was getting a self-earned and hard-worked piece of life she deserved.
+She had spent months saving for it, collecting deposit bottles, skipping meals, even asking strangers for bus money just to keep every last yen to herself.

-Luca let it slip from his fingers, his gaze fixed on her.
+Haruto let it slip from his fingers, his face fixed on her.
 The phone hit the ground with a dull crack.

 Then he kicked her other things across the pavement—schoolbooks, clothes, scattered coins.
 Everything she owned was crushed and dragged through the dirt like it meant nothing.